mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 Example 1: Using :func:`.writeFuncFL` to Tabulate Ag Potential for LAMMPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to use :func:`.writeFuncFL` function to tabulate an EAM model for the simulation of Ag metal.
 How to use this tabulation within `LAMMPS`_ will then be demonstrated.
+The final tabulation script can be found in :download:`eam_tabulate_example1.py <eam_tabulate_example1.py>`.

 .. _eam_example_1_model_description: